The Count of Monte Cristo: Revenge

-Dantès reappears nine years later, in 1838, as the mysterious, fabulously wealthy Count of Monte Cristo.
+Dantès reappears in 1838 as the mysterious, fabulously wealthy Count of Monte Cristo.
 Fernand is now the Count de Morcerf, Danglars is a baron and banker, and Villefort is a royal prosecutor.

 In Rome, at Carnival time, Dantès befriends Viscount Albert de Morcerf, the son of Mercédès and Fernand.
 He arranges for Albert to be captured by the bandit Luigi Vampa (an ally of Dantès), and "rescues" the boy, earning his trust.
 Albert introduces the Count to Parisian high society.
 In his guise as the Count, Dantès meets Mercédès for the first time in 23 years and eventually makes the acquaintance of Danglars, Fernand and Villefort.